Harvard Scientists: If Everyone Went Vegan, at Least One-Third of Early Deaths Could Be Prevented

 are significantly healthier than animal products.
 Scientists have shown that a plant-based diet reduces one’s risk of cancer, heart

-disease, diabetes, and obesity.
+.
 In fact, researchers at the Mayo

 Clinic found that long-term vegetarians lived on average 3.6 years longer